British Virgin Islands

 The Bight

-Drop anchor and head over to the famous Willy T's for some frat-boy fun, take the tender around Treasure Point to snorkel the caves or head over to Pelican Island to snorkel or dive The Indians.
+Drop anchor and head over to the famous Willy T’s for some lively fun, take the tender around Treasure Point to snorkel the caves, or visit Pelican Island to snorkel or dive The Indians.

 map pinNorman Island